Bring intriguing coastal trails and history alive in South Hampshire

 - Portsmouth Historic Dockyard Full Navy Ticket – valid for 12 months

-- Transport to and from the trailheads, if necessary
+- A mix of private and public transport to and from the trailheads, when necessary

 - Services of a dedicated tour leader

 - Entrance fees (unless otherwise specified)